dooygoy/funcstream/README.md

-# Haskell and functional thinking process
+# Functional thinking with Haskell

 This is an exploration of a beautiful programming language Haskell and functional thinking.
 I am learning from several books and documenting the learning here.